 - 8.1 The part of the North Atlantic referred to in 4.5.4 comprises: - .1 that part of the North Atlantic winter seasonal zone II which lies between the meridians of 15°W and 50°W; - .2 the whole of the North Atlantic winter seasonal zone I, the Shetland Islands to be considered as being on the boundary.

 Russian Maritime Register of Shipping

 Load Line Rules for Sea-Going Ships

-The edition is prepared

-by Russian Maritime Register of Shipping

-8, Dvortsovaya Naberezhnaya,

-191186, St. Petersburg,
+FAI "Russian Maritime Register of Shipping" 8, Dvortsovaya Naberezhnaya, 191186, St. Petersburg, Russian Federation www.rs-class.org/en/

-Russian Federation

-www.rs-class.org/en/